diagrams/diagrams-doc/doc/manual.rst

   cabal install gtk2hs-buildtools
   cabal install -fcairo diagrams

-(You can omit ``gtk2hs-buildtools`` if you have already installed it previously, though note that you may need to reinstall it if you are building under GHC 7.6 and the last time you installed ``gtk2hs-buildtools`` was sufficiently long ago---otherwise you may get FFI-related errors when building the `cairo`:pkg: package.)
 Add ``-fgtk`` to also get a GTK backend (based on the cairo backend) which can render diagrams directly to GTK windows.